-If your bathroom or ensuite is looking old and tired, with grubby grout and dull, out-of-date tiles, we’ve found an easy switch that will have it looking fresh and inviting in next to no time.
+Is your bathroom looking old and outdated with grubby grout and tired tiles?
+Well, here’s an easy switch that’ll have it feeling fresh and fancy in next to no time.

 As part of our range of Easy Switches blog posts, we’ll be looking at the more simple things you can do to transform your bathroom.
 In this article, we’ll show you how easy it is to spruce up your bathroom space with shower wall panels.

 When choosing your bathroom wall coverings, there are several options you could choose.
 However, in splash zones, like the internal walls of your shower enclosure, the area above your bath and the space behind your basin, you will need a more watertight solution that offers better protection.